yulin0629/interactive-mcp/README.md

 This server exposes the following tools via the Model Context Protocol (MCP):

 - `request_user_input`: Asks the user a question and returns their answer.
-Can display predefined options.
+Can display predefined options. **Enhanced**: Timer auto-pauses when user types.
 - `message_complete_notification`: Sends a simple OS notification.
 - `start_intensive_chat`: Initiates a persistent command-line chat session.
 - `ask_intensive_chat`: Asks a question within an active intensive chat session.